unstoppabledomains/dev-docs/login-with-unstoppable/login-integration-guides/node-js-server-guide.md

 ### Option 2: Use the DOM UI Package

 The [DOM UI package](https://github.com/unstoppabledomains/uauth/tree/main/packages/dom-ui) can be used to help with the front-end UI development.
-The DOM UI package creates a simple UI modal on the website that is used by `@uauth/js` library internally to facilitate sign-in, so the user has a consistent UI on the front-end.&#x20;
+The DOM UI package creates a simple UI modal on the website that is used by `@uauth/js` library internally to facilitate sign-in, so the user has a consistent UI on the front-end.

 We are still working on documentation of this package, so developers should [see how it is used inside @uauth/js library](https://github.com/unstoppabledomains/uauth/blob/main/packages/js/src/Client.ts#L232).